dusk-network/docs-public/src/content/docs/learn/tx-models.md

 ---
 title: Transaction Models
-description: Explanation on the transaction models on Dusk.
+description: Dive into the different transaction models available on Dusk and their unique features.
 ---

 A transaction model defines how transactions are structured, verified, and recorded.
 Consequently, a transaction model specifies the rules that allow assets to be transferred between participants on a network.